25 Things You're Doing That Would Horrify Sleep Doctors

 Leaving the lights on

 Do you often find yourself falling asleep to the glow of a bedside lamp or the light emanating from your closet?
 Well, according to Rose MacDowell, the chief research officer at sleep accessories review site Sleepopolis, these light sources could be stopping you from achieving a good night's rest.
+Even "light from outlets, cable boxes, and clocks can be enough to halt production of the sleep-promoting hormone melatonin, delaying or disrupting sleep and lowering sleep quality," she says.

 Drinking alcohol before bed